We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Since we tend to plant these types of veggies quite intensively, we end up having to relieve the mulch in so many areas it just becomes less effective overall.
 Basically to a point where having mulch is more of an annoyance than having weeds.

-In this case, the intensive planting and those plant’s leaves provide the benefits we are looking for.
+In this case, the intensive planting provide the main benefits we are looking for.
 While not technically a mulch, it provides for some of the same results we’d typically use mulch for.

 The Frosty Garden Way Of Garden Mulch